asriniket/spotify-downloader/README.md

 songs.

 The first time the program runs, you will be required to authorize the program to access your playlist information.
 After authorizing the application, you will be able to see your playlists available for download.

+**Note:** If you are getting the error `Redirection is not supported` when running the program, try re-running the program on a terminal, or if you are using PyCharm, edit the launch configuration of the program and enable the
+setting: `Emulate terminal in output console`.